lvitali/laptop/readme.md

 Ansible playbook to setup my laptop for development.

-Just need to execute the run.sh script and voilà.
+Just need to execute the run.sh script and voilà (Only tested on Debian Buster).